ThomasOttosson/todolist/README.md

 ## Text input field button

 * Next to the text input field the user can find a button.
-The button has a hover effect so it changes color when that event happens.
+That button has a hover effect so it changes color when that event happens.

 ![textinput_button](./assets/images/textbutton_task.png)